omgmog/omgmog.github.com/_posts/2012/2012-06-01-dealing-with-crappy-memory-management-in-os-x.md

 title: Dealing with crappy memory management in OS X
 tags: [mac-os-x, guide]
 archived: true
+archived_comments:
+- author: "Alex"
+  date: June 22, 2012
+  content: |
+    This was incredibly helpful, thank you!
 ---
 Using a lot of memory-intensive programs throughout the day, such as Virtualbox virtual machines, Photoshop and numerous browsers each with a couple of handfuls of tabs, you come to realise how bad the memory management in Mac OS X is.